mrocklin/thesis/blas-lapack-implementations.md

 is a more modern approach to the parallel linear algebra problem and the natural successor to ScaLAPACK.
 It uses dynamic scheduling techniques to communicate tiles in a shared memory architecture.
 PLASMA is actively developped to support distributed memory\cite{Bosilca2011}.

+### DPLASMA

-DPLASMA, the distributed memory variant, depends on DAGuE\cite{Bosilca2012}, a "hardware aware" dynamic scheduler to manage its tile distribution.
+The distributed memory variant of Plasma, depends on DAGuE\cite{Bosilca2012}, a "hardware aware" dynamic scheduler to manage its tile distribution.

 #### Elemental